oliversarmy/oliversarmy.github.io/_posts/2015-7-01-MajoricSystem.md

 * Vowels, a e i o u are significant, but, only when they start a word and only the first vowel. (e.g able is 125, not
   1255)
-* Names are created in the same ways as the Dominic system, with the first character of each name representing the number.
+* Names are created in the same ways as the Dominic system, with the first letter of each name representing the number.
 * Actions and objects are created in a similar way as the Major system, but with words of any length.
 Only the first two significant letters are used.
 This is because the words are being associated with a person representing a two digit number.